 The University of Hertfordshire is committed to increasing the number of care leavers accessing and succeeding in higher education.
 We understand that the application process and settling in at university can be particularly challenging for care leavers and want to provide support in making your time at Herts as stress free and successful as possible.

 If you are in local authority care, or have recently left care and are wondering what your next step should be, we can offer you lots of support and practical help.

 Students studying undergraduate and post graduate courses here at Herts will have access to:

-Our Widening Access and Student Success (WASS) team are dedicated to supporting you throughout your time at the University of Hertfordshire, helping you to develop the skills and knowledge you need to progress successfully through your course and all the way to graduation.
+The Student Success team are dedicated to supporting you throughout your time at the University of Hertfordshire, helping you to develop the skills and knowledge you need to progress successfully through your course and all the way to graduation.

 We can also help you get ready for employment in the career of your choice, working closely with our expert colleagues in the Careers and Employment Service here at the University.

 Throughout your time with us, you will have a dedicated member of staff within the WASS team that can give you guidance and support should you need it.
 We can also liaise with your Personal Advisor or Local Authority (with your consent).
 Support with equipment, academic textbook resources and food vouchers are also available (subject to eligibility).